Hyundai-led group agrees to $10 billion land deal, stokes union rage

 Workers "are angered by the astronomical amount of money" to be spent on the land, Kia's union said.

-Hyundai Motor's labor union said on Friday it would stage a partial strike from Monday through Thursday next week.
+Hyundai Motor's labour union said on Friday it would stage a partial strike from Monday through Thursday next week.

 Hyundai, the world's fifth-biggest automaker along with its affiliate Kia, has been hit by strikes in all but four years of the union's 27-year history, although they usually make up losses with extra work later that year.